cortesi/ra/docs/chunking.md

 - `slug`: Optional; used in fragment identifiers for heading nodes.
 - `byte_start` / `byte_end`: The node's span in bytes into the original
   document.
 Body text is derived by reading this span and excluding child spans.
+- `sibling_count`: Number of siblings (including this node) under the same parent.
+Since nodes without body text and without children are discarded, every sibling either has body text (is a chunk) or has descendants that do.
+  This count is used as the denominator for aggregation threshold calculation.
+  For document nodes (depth 0), `sibling_count = 1`.

 ### Slug Generation